-Teachers post summative assessments to the grade-level assessment calendars, noting whether the assessment is a written test, oral assessment or project completion date.
-Students should have no more than one major written or oral summative assessment task per day that requires significant review and preparation at home by students to perform well.
-Additionally, there should not be more than three assessments of this kind in one week.
+Teachers post summative assessments to the Grade level assessment calendars.
+Students should have no more than one major summative assessment task per day and no more than three in one week.
 If three summative assessments are scheduled, they should not be held on three consecutive days.
+Major assessment tasks are those that require significant preparation time at home by students to perform well.